sproutcore/build-tools/docs/projectconfig.md

   - includeSC: if set, automatically includes the SproutCore framework.
 If frameworks/sproutcore doesn't exist, it will use the internal version (default: true)
   - include: if set, the app will be included for serving and / or deploying (building) (default: true)
   - dependencies: this is either an array with framework references, or a hash conform the apps/frameworks hash described above.
+A framework reference can also be a path, but also an url.
+In case sproutcore is detected in the list, the app will respect the order of the dependencies and inject frameworks or files before it adds sproutcore.

 As an app itself is very much like a framework with extras, an app will automatically add itself as last framework.
 The following configuration fields can be used to configure that framework.